Please enable JavaScript.

 - Wilde became the toast of 1890s London = famous for his society plays and flamboyant wit, as well as for his support of aestheticism.
 He later became known for his affairs with men and

 after 2 trials he was convicted of gross indecency in 1895 (this charge criminalised homosexual people in the UK) and sentenced to 2 years of hard labour imprisonment.
-In 1897 he was released from prison, emotionally exhausted and physically depleted he went to France and did not write much (just
+In 1897 he was released from prison, emotionally exhausted and physically depleted he went to France and lived there under the name Sebastian Melmoth.
+He wrote

 - Oscar died on 30th November 1900 due to meningitis at the age of 46.